sancho1952007/dodopayments-webhooks/README.md

-# Dodopayments Webooks
+# Dodo Payments Webooks

 ## Information
 1. What is this?
-`dodopayments-webhooks` is a universal JavaScript library to handle webhook requests from [Dodopayments](https://dodopayments.com/).
+`dodopayments-webhooks` is a universal JavaScript library to handle webhook requests from [Dodo Payments](https://dodopayments.com/).

 2. What does this library do?
 It handles all the security part for you.
-It also provides type data & information on what each key does for all webhook methods provided by [Dodopayments](https://dodopayments.com/).
+It also provides type data & information on what each key does for all webhook methods provided by [Dodo Payments](https://dodopayments.com/).

 3. Why did I build it?
-I was building a project of mine using a certain backend library that [Dodopayments](https://dodopayments.com/) doesn't officially support.
-When time came to implement [Dodopayments](https://dodopayments.com/) webhooks, I faced a ton of issues.
+I was building a project of mine using a certain backend library that [Dodo Payments](https://dodopayments.com/) doesn't officially support.
+When time came to implement [Dodo Payments](https://dodopayments.com/) webhooks, I faced a ton of issues.
 I had to hunt on a lot of documentation and ended up with some bad looking code, highly prone to error.
 This should not be the case when it comes to payments since it's a critical part of any business.
-Even though there are tons of JS frameworks and libraries popping up every month, [Dodopayments](https://dodopayments.com/) doesn't have a univeral way to implement their webhooks.
+Even though there are tons of JS frameworks and libraries popping up every month, [Dodo Payments](https://dodopayments.com/) doesn't have a univeral way to implement their webhooks.
 They have limited support only for the most popular JS libraries available today.
 Hence, I felt the need to create a universal library to handle webhook requests for every backend library present, may it be well-known or lesser-known.

-4. Is this affiliated with Dodopayments?
+4. Is this affiliated with Dodo Payments?
-No, this library is not affiliated with [Dodopayments](https://dodopayments.com/).
-It's a library I created to improve DX (Developer Experience) while building with [Dodopayments](https://dodopayments.com/).
+No, this library is not affiliated with [Dodo Payments](https://dodopayments.com/).
+It's a library I created to improve DX (Developer Experience) while building with [Dodo Payments](https://dodopayments.com/).
+Update: I am an intern at Dodo Payments now 🥳

 5. How can you help?
 If you find a bug or have a suggestion, create a Github issue reporting it.
 If you're able to fix that bug, make a pull request.